onze/godot-gpio/readme.md

 ## Logging
 `Godot-GPIO` logs under 4 levels:

+- `VERBOSE`: to debug the lib itself.
+Will flood your terminal.
 - `DEBUG`: Logs most events and gives a verbose overview of what's happening in the lib.
 - `INFO`: Default level.
 - `WARNING`: for local errors detected within this lib.